Skip to main content

 Tree-structured data

 In some cases the data to be imported has a tree-like hierarchical structure (e.g. Storage and Labels).
-In this case, text files (.TXT) are used where tabs define the depth of the nodes in the tree.
+Since this sort of structure cannot be easily represented on a CSV file, text files (.TXT) are used instead, with tabs defining the depth of the nodes in the tree.

 An example: